Drea is a cancer biology Ph.D. candidate who wants to help others advance to candidacy.

 There are likely a lot of options for your committee.
-I recommend going through a list of all possibilities and narrow the candidates down.
-Some criteria you can use to eliminate people are if they are--
+I recommend going through a list of all possibilities and narrowing the candidates down.
+Some criteria you can use to eliminate people are if they are:

 Read More From Owlcation

 - In charge of a lot of programs

 - Conflicting hypotheses